See by:open filter

 Prior to joining Orrick, Kathy was a litigation partner at Weil Gotshal.
 She is regularly recognized as a leading practitioner by lawyer ranking entities such as Euromoney Expert Guides' Women in Business Law and The Legal 500, which singled out her product liability and mass torts defense work.

-Michelle O'Meara, an associate in the Los Angeles office, is a member of the Litigation Division.
+Michelle O'Meara, a senior associate in the Los Angeles office, is a member of the Complex Litigation and Dispute Resolution Group.

-Anne O'Neill, a partner in the London office, is head of Orrick’s UK Real Estate Practice and a member of Orrick's Management Committee.
+Anne O'Neill, a partner in the London office, is head of Orrick’s UK Real Estate Practice.

 Her practice focuses on commercial property work with particular emphasis on acquisitions, development and complex joint ventures.
 She is an expert in shopping centre development and management.

 Anne often advises on significant real estate development matters in the housing sector.
 Chambers UK ranks Anne as a leading individual for her expertise in the London social housing market and Legal 500 UK recognises her as a persuasive negotiator and notable practitioner with local authorities and registered providers.